 The history of GLP

-GLP, initially implemented in New Zealand and Denmark in 1972 (1), gained prominence in the United States as a response to instances of fraud involving toxicology labs submitting unreliable data to the Food and Drug Administration (FDA) by pharmaceutical companies.
+GLP was first implemented in New Zealand and Denmark in 1972.
+(1) It gained prominence in the United States after cases of fraud emerged, where toxicology labs submitted unreliable data to the Food and Drug Administration (FDA) on behalf of pharmaceutical companies.

 The notorious case of Industrial BioTest Labs (IBT) revealed widespread falsification or poor execution of safety tests, causing public scrutiny and congressional hearings.
 In 1976, the FDA responded with proposed regulations on GLP, leading to the establishment of the final rule in June 1979 (21 CFR 58) (1).